sympy/scipy-2016-tutorial/source/tutorial.rst

     [red, blue, green, green, red, blue, green, red, blue, red, blue, green] [red, green, blue, blue, red, green, blue, red, green, red, green, blue]

 This is the result we were looking for, but a few words of explanation are needed. :func:`solve` may return unsimplified results so we may need to simplify any algebraic numbers that don't match structurally the precomputed roots of unity.
-Taking advantage of the domain of computation, we use complex expansion algorithm for this purpose (``expand(complex=True)``).
-Having the solutions in the canonical form, to get this nice *visual* form with literal colors, it is sufficient to substitute color variables for roots of unity.
+Taking advantage of the domain of computation, we use the complex expansion algorithm for this purpose (``expand(complex=True)``).
+Once we have the solutions in this canonical form, to get this nice *visual* form with literal colors it is sufficient to substitute color variables for roots of unity.

 Algebraic geometry
 ------------------

-Lets consider a geometric entity (e.g. line, square) which properties can be described using a system of `m` polynomials:
+Let's consider a geometric entity (e.g. line, square), whose properties can be described using a system of `m` polynomials:

 .. math::